-LEWISVILLE LEARNING CENTER

-MIDDLE SCHOOL ACCELERATED PROGRAM
+LEWISVILLE LEARNING CENTER MIDDLE SCHOOL ACCELERATED PROGRAM

 The Accelerated Program is designed for students who are academically behind their peers and/or teen parents.
-It provides students the opportunity to regain lost credits and rejoin their appropriate age group.
-Home campus counselors refer students to the Learning Center and work with LLC counselors to ensure that students are a good fit for the program and are progressing toward their goal of graduation. www.lisd.net
+It provides students the opportunity to regain lost credits and rejoin their are a good fit for the program and are progressing toward their goal of graduation.